sgreenholtz/solr-recursive-poster/README.md

 posting through file system

 ### Usage
+You can either build from source or use the jar in bin/jar.

 To use the Solr Recursive Poster, run the jar on the command line with the file(s) to post as the first argument.
 To post recursively through a file tree, add the start point of the file walk as the first argument